caiocezart/docker-node-ci/README.md

 - build (will always run for all branch pushes and pull request)
   - will execute tests and build the container (tests are part of the container build)
 - push (will only run for master)
-  - will build container and push to github.com
+  - will build container, tag with git commit hash and push to github.com

 ### GitHub